 When you need to paint large ceiling or wall expanses, using a paint roller is usually the best route to a quick and even finish.
 The tools are inexpensive, and set-up and cleaning are easier than with other methods, such as spray painting.
-Instead of using a roller and paint tray, one faster, cleaner method used by professional painters is loading several gallons of paint in a five-gallon bucket and pressing the paint out of the roller on an attached bucket screen.
+Instead of using a roller and paint tray, one faster, and cleaner method used by professional painters is loading several gallons of paint in a five-gallon bucket and pressing the paint out of the roller on an attached bucket screen.
 This accelerates the process because it avoids repeated visits to the paint tray, both to refill the tray and to reload the roller with more paint.
-It is also neater, since rolling-out occurs directly above the paint supply and results in less paint waste.
+It is also neater since rolling-out occurs directly above the paint supply and results in less paint waste.

 The Best Techniques for Using a Paint Roller

 - Roller frame, 9-inch